Godfather of Harlem: Development

 On April 25, 2018, it was announced that Epix had given the production a series order for a first season consisting of ten episodes set to premiere in 2019.
 The series will be written by Chris Brancato and Paul Eckstein who will also executive produce alongside Forest Whitaker, Nina Yang Bongiovi, James Acheson, and Markuann Smith.
 Brancato will also act as showrunner.
 Production companies involved with the series include ABC Signature Studios and Significant Productions.

 On June 19, 2018, it was reported that John Ridley would direct the first episode of the series.
+The first season premiered on September 29, 2019.

-On February 12, 2020, the series was renewed for a second season which premiered on April 18, 2021.
+On February 12, 2020, the series was renewed for a second season, which premiered on April 18, 2021.

-On January 13, 2022, the series was renewed for a third season which premiered on January 15, 2023.
+On January 13, 2022, the series was renewed for a third season, which premiered on January 15, 2023.

+On November 29, 2023, the series was renewed for a fourth season, which premiered on April 13, 2025.

 Casting

 Alongside the initial series announcement, it was confirmed that Forest Whitaker would star in the series as Bumpy Johnson.
 In September 2018, it was announced that Vincent D'Onofrio, Ilfenesh Hadera, Antoinette Crowe-Legacy, Nigél Thatch, Kelvin Harrison Jr., Lucy Fry and Paul Sorvino had been cast in starring roles.
 In October 2018, it was reported that Giancarlo Esposito and Rafi Gavron had joined the cast in a series regular capacity.
 On January 8, 2019, it was announced that Kathrine Narducci had been cast in a recurring role.

-For the second season in 2021, Justin Bartha, Annabella Sciorra, Ronald Guttman, Isaach de Bankolé, Method Man, Michael Rispoli and Grace Porter were added to the cast.
-In May 2021, it was announced that actress Whoopi Goldberg will appear in a guest role.
-On July 25, Paul Sorvino died shortly before starting filming began third season, prior to recast of Frank Costello.
+In March 2021, Justin Bartha, Annabella Sciorra, Ronald Guttman, Isaach de Bankolé, Method Man, Michael Rispoli and Grace Porter were announced to have joined the cast for the second season.
+In May, Whoopi Goldberg was announced to appear in a guest role.

+On July 25, 2022, Paul Sorvino died shortly before the third season began production.

+In August 2024, Rome Flynn was announced to have joined the cast for the fourth season.
+In September, Michael Benjamin Washington and Elijah Wright were announced to have joined the cast.